 Overview

-I am an Associate Professor in the School of Psychology at Curtin University and an NHMRC Emerging Leadership Fellow (National Health and Medical Research Council).
+I am a Professor at Curtin University, Co-Lead of the Mental Health Research Domain within the Curtin enAble Institute, and an NHMRC Emerging Leadership Fellow (National Health and Medical Research Council).

 I am currently conducting research in three broad areas: